julioacontreras/authenticator-storage/README.md

 # Auth Microservice using DDD

-This is a simple microservice using DDD architecture.
+This is a microservice using DDD architecture to storage User information.

-### Features
+### Tecnologies

 * Protocol GRPC
 * MongoDB